YangaOk/National-water-survey-data./README.md

 # National-water-survey-data.
 To support data-driven decision-making on water resource allocation and highlight disparities in access across regions and demographics.
+An interactive data visualization dashboard built to assess the Maji Ndogo water crisis using national water survey data.
+The dashboard offers a comprehensive look into water access, usage patterns, and population distribution across water sources in Maji Ndogo.